chaincodelabs/seminars/lightning-protocol-development/future-of-lightning.md

 ### Breaking Down the Bitcoin Lightning Network: eltoo

-1. Why do we need SIGHASH\_NOINPUT for eltoo?
+1. Why do we need SIGHASH\_ANYPREVOUT for eltoo?
 2. What do HTLCs look like for an Eltoo channel?

 ### Eltoo and the Far Future